-Virginia Reed Murphy Across the Plains with the Donner Party, 1891

-Bryant's What I Saw in California) said Wm.
-Eddy suggested they all sit in a circle on a blanket.
+Virginia Reed Murphy, 1891 Across the Plains in the Donner Party fires," said William Eddy.
+The storm had increased so much they could not travel.
+As the storm raged around them they sat in a circle covered by blankets.
+John Sinclair, Alcalde of Northern California, who interviewed members of the Forlorn Hope (and whose report is included in Edwin Bryant's What I Saw in California) said William Eddy suggested they all sit in a circle on a blanket.
 Their feet pointed in to the center of the circle and blankets were spread over their heads.
 Snow and wood held the blankets down on the outside of the circle.
 Snow fell and closed off openings.
 Body heat made the cold less unbearable.
 The group sat that way for 36 hours while the storm raged.
 Once the storm had abated one member of the party found some cotton stuffing in her cape that was still miraculously dry.
 It served as tinder to start a fire.
 How does one bear that kind of thing?

 On Christmas Day only eleven of the 15 were still alive.
-Mary Ann Graves said, "Father died on Christmas night at 11 o'clock in the commencement of the snow storm."
+Mary Ann Graves said, "Father died on Christmas night at 11 O'clock in the commencement of the snow storm."